East Meets West in a Fairy Tale: Prague, Czech Republic

 The Prague Castle features the Old Royal Palace that began as a royal residence in the 9th century.
 Charles IV enlarged it 4 centuries later.
 Further reconstructions made the palace look closer to how it appears today, including the addition of Vladislav Hall.
 Royal proceedings took place here, and the royal throne is located here as well.
 Next to these sections of the castle is the location of the Defenestration, wherein Czech governors were thrown out of the window, sparking the beginning of the Thirty Years' War that affected multiple European lands and lasted for, you guessed it, 30 years.

-Other things found during a visit to the Prague Castle include medieval armor, the torture chamber, the castle's prison tower complete with metal caging, incredible views of the entire city.
+Other things found during a visit to the Prague Castle include medieval armor, the torture chamber, the castle's prison tower complete with metal caging, and incredible views of the entire city.
 Find these after you leave the castle complex and head to the Golden Lane, a unique street of tiny houses which used to belong to groundskeepers and other local workers.

 Views from the Prague Castle Complex